garyd203/flying-circus/README.md

 # Is/Is Not

 There's a lot of tools for managing Infrastructure as Code, often with subtle differences and passionate advocates.
-A quick discussion of it's scope may help you understand where Flying Circus fits into this ecosystem, and whether it can help you.
+A quick discussion of our scope may help you understand where Flying Circus fits into this ecosystem, and whether it can help you.
 This is presented in the simple "Is/Is Not" format.